prodevzla/pokedex/README.md

 --create versions filter

---show generations bottom sheet dialog properly with all the gens and all the versions per generation
+--show versions bottom sheet dialog properly with all the gens and all the versions per generation

 --filter list depending on selection